mor-1/evaluation-guide/content/evaluation-guide/evaluation-learning/getting-started.md

 ### 4.4 How Many Applications Can I Build and Deploy?

-There is no limitation to the number or the complexity of applications you can build and deploy using the platform when you select the Mendix Community, Pro, or Enterprise Platform Editions.
+There is no limitation to the number or the complexity of applications you can build and deploy using the platform when you select the Mendix Free, Pro, or Enterprise Platform Editions.

 ## 5 What Are the Mendix Training Options? {#options}